What is Transportation Demand Management?

 Starting in 2024, the City, working with its consultants created a TDM Monitoring Reporting Program.
 This enables the City to collect information about reductions in vehicle travel for developments as required.
 This program is being implemented in phases.
 The property owners/managers of development sites subject to annual TDM monitoring were contacted and requested to submit their report on TDM performance.

-While we have started this process in earnest and the expectation is that all required reports will be submitted, it is also expected that first-year efforts will focus on outreach and education to the property owners regarding the process, since in prior years there was a less formalized process to receive annual reports.
+First-year efforts will focus on outreach and education to the property owners regarding the process, since in prior years there was a less formalized process to receive annual reports.
 First year reports may not be received on time, however, we aim to build relationships with the property owners / managers to ensure that subsequent year reporting is achieved in a timely manner.